phac-nml/arboratornf/README.md

 Within the `files` section of this JSON-formatted file, all of the output paths are relative to the `outdir`.
 Therefore, `"path": "arborator/cluster_summary.tsv"` refers to a file located within `outdir/arborator/cluster_summary.tsv`.

 The `arborator/metadata.included.tsv` and `arborator/metadata.excluded.tsv` output files summarize which samples were analyzed and which were not.
 Samples that contain missing data for the `metadata_partition` column will not be included in analysis and will be reported in the `arborator/metadata.excluded.tsv` output file.
+The excel version of `arborator/metadata.included.xlsx` is named `arborator/metadata.linelist.xlsx`.

 Additional details on output files are found in [docs/output.md](docs/output.md).